Ólafur Arnalds: 2018: Re:member

-2020: some kind of peace
+2020: Some Kind of Peace

 His fifth studio album, Some Kind of Peace, was released on 6 November 2020.
 The album features guest appearances from Bonobo, Josin, and JFDR.
-"Loom (feat.
-Bonobo)" and "The Bottom Line" were nominated for Grammy Awards.
+"Loom" (feat.
+Bonobo) and "The Bottom Line" were nominated for Grammy Awards.

+2023: OPIA Community

+In October 2023, Ólafur officially launched the OPIA Community project, which is described as a "travelling festival series, a record label and a community hub made up of creators, thinkers, art lovers and everything in-between."
+The project had been in preparation since 2019, however was delayed by the COVID-19 pandemic.

+On 18 October 2023, Ólafur hosted the official OPIA Community launch event titled 'OPIA Night' at Silent Green in Berlin, Germany.
+The event featured several artists who Ólafur met online during the pandemic and have since been signed to the OPIA Community record label, including JFDR and Sofi Paez.

 Personal life

 Ólafur's cousin Ólöf Arnalds is also a well-known singer-songwriter.